A penalized criterion for selecting the number of clusters for K-medians: Introduction

-\\ Nevertheless, in many real-world applications, collected data are contaminated by noise with heavy-tailed distribution and might contain outliers of large magnitude and K-means methods are very sensitive to the presence of these outliers.
-It is then necessary to apply methods which produce reliable robust outcomes.
-The K-medians clustering is proposed to get more robust clustering algorithms; it was suggested by \cite{macqueen1967classification} and developed by \cite{kaufman2009finding}.
-K-medians clustering is a variant of K-means clustering where instead of calculating the mean of each cluster to determine its centroid, we calculate instead the geometric median.
+Nevertheless, in many real-world applications, data collected may be contaminated with outliers of large magnitude, which can make traditional clustering methods such as K-means sensitive to their presence.
+As a result, it is necessary to use more robust clustering algorithms that produce reliable outcomes.
+One such algorithm is K-medians clustering, which was introduced by \cite{macqueen1967classification} and further developed by \cite{kaufman2009finding}.
+Instead of using the mean to determine the centroid of each cluster, K-medians clustering uses the geometric median.
 It consists in considering criteria based on least norms instead of least squared norms.
 More precisely, considering the same sequence of i.i.d copies $X_1,...,X_n$, the objective of K-medians clustering is to minimize the empirical $L^1$-distortion :

-\\ In practical applications, the number of clusters k is unknown.
+\\ In practical applications, the number of clusters k is often unknown.
 In this paper, we will focus on the choice of optimal number of clusters for robust clustering.
 Several methods for determining the optimal number of clusters have been studied for K-means algorithms and can be easily adapted for K-medians.
-In practice, one of the most used method for determining the optimal number of clusters is elbow method.
+One commonly used method for determining the optimal number of clusters is the elbow method.
 Other methods often used are the Silhouette \citep{kaufman2009finding} and the Gap Statistic \citep{tibshirani2001estimating}.
-The silhouette coefficient of a sample is the difference between the within-cluster distance between the sample and other data points in the same cluster and the inter-cluster distance between the sample and the nearest cluster.
-The Silhouette method suggests to take the value of k which maximizes the average of silhouette coefficient of all data points.
-The silhouette score is generally calculated with the help of Euclidean or Manhattan distance.
-Concerning Gap Statistic, the idea is to compare the within-cluster dispersion to its expectation under an appropriate null reference distribution.
+The silhouette coefficient of a sample is defined as the difference between the within-cluster distance between the sample and other data points in the same cluster and the inter-cluster distance between the sample and the nearest cluster.
+The Silhouette method suggests selecting the value of k that maximizes the average silhouette coefficient of all data points.
+The silhouette score is typically calculated using Euclidean or Manhattan distance.
+Regarding the Gap Statistic, the idea is to compare the within-cluster dispersion to its expected value under an appropriate null reference distribution.
 The reference data set is generated via Monte Carlo simulations of the sampling process. \\